Sensirion/arduino-i2c-sfx6xxx/README.md

 1. Install the libraries and dependencies according to [Installation of the library](#installation-of-the-library)

-2. Connect the SFX6XXX sensor to your Arduino as explained in [Sensor wiring](#sensor-wiring)
+2. Connect the SFX6XXX sensor to your Arduino as explained in [Connect the sensor](#connect-the-sensor)

 3. Open the `exampleUsage` sample project within the Arduino IDE: